 DES/DDD shall have in place the organizational, management and administrative systems capable of fulfilling all contract requirements.
-For purposes of this contract, DES/DDD shall not employ or contract with any individual that has been debarred, suspended or otherwise lawfully prohibited from participating in any public procurement activity or from participating in non-procurement activities under regulations issued under Executive Order 12549 or under guidelines implementing Executive Order 12549.
+For purposes of this contract, DES/DDD shall not employ or contract with any individual that has been debarred, suspended or otherwise lawfully prohibited from participating in any public procurement activity or from participating in non-procurement activities under regulations issued under Executive Order 12549 or under guidelines implementing Executive Order 12549 [42 CFR 438.610(a) and )b)].
 DES/DDD is responsible for maintaining a significant local (within the State of Arizona) presence.
-This presence would include staff as described below.
+This presence would include staff as described in a., b., d., e., f., h., i., k., l., o., p., q., and r. below.
 After contract award, DES/DDD must obtain approval from AHCCCS prior to moving functions outside the State of Arizona.
-Such a request for approval must include a description of the processes in place that assure responsiveness and contract compliance.
+Such a request for approval must include a description of the processes in place that assure responsiveness to effect changes for contract compliance.